Short Introduction to

 For instance, John A. Tvedtnes, a former S.E.H.A. board member and contributor to the

-Newsletter, is now Senior Resident Scholar at FARMS.
+Newsletter, is the former Senior Resident Scholar (now retired) at FARMS.